 With personal plans starting at $14 per month as of April 2022, Squarespace is definitely a bit pricier than building and managing your own website.
 Though the extra convenience may justify the cost for some, there are still other costs and fees to consider.

 One example is Squarespace’s 3% transaction fee for Business Plan users.
 While Squarespace’s other premium plans don’t have this fee, the next available option is to pay $27 per month for the Commerce Plan.

 With many cheaper Squarespace alternatives available, that may not be a great option for small businesses already dealing with merchant and point-of-sale fees.

-Top 15 Squarespace Alternatives for 2022
+Top 15 Squarespace Alternatives

 Squarespace is a great site builder, but there are plenty of equally great alternatives.
 To help narrow your search, we’ve compiled 15 Squarespace alternatives that should cover almost every need and application.

 WordPress is one of the most powerful tools available for building a website.
 While it takes a little more technical know-how than “drag-and-drop” tools like Squarespace, it offers complete customization and integration with plugins like Woocommerce for storefronts.

 Though WordPress is free to use, users must pay for their own templates, plugins, and so on.
 However, with many free templates and plugins available, plenty of customization is possible without a paid subscription.